rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 This central busbar junction box will allow extending the system in future without requiring any changes to the balance-of-system.

-### Safety

-- Microinverters connected in parallel ensure that voltages are limited.
-- Circuit breakers, surge protectors and MCCB ensure all parts of the systems can be isolated, shutdown or be tripped in case of a fault.
-- The system has three separate ground wires (1) for the structure, (2) for the components (panels and microinverters) and (3) for a lightning conductor.
-- The heavy ground-mounts (footings) and wind-gaps ensure stability to the structure.

 ### Production and Monitoring

 The brain of the system is a gateway Linux-based IoT device called [Enphase